Notwane River: Fauna and flora

 The African sharptooth catfish, locally known as barbel, are the most common fish species in these waters.
 The river also supports smaller populations of bream, tilapia and introduced carp.

 Birdlife proliferates as one gets nearer to the Gaborone Dam, this includes a number of heron and kingfisher species.
 African fish eagle are seen regularly, along with reed cormorant and african darter.
 Verreaux's eagle-owl do occur in the area and yellow-billed kite are common summer visitors.
 Southern yellow-billed hornbill, southern red-billed hornbill and natal spurfowl are often seen in the surrounding woodland.

 Vervet monkey are common along the river course nearer the Gaborone Dam.
 Chacma baboon may also be encountered and antelope species such as kudu and impala are present, but rare.
 Lesser bushbaby nest in this area and black-backed jackal are heard occasionally in the evening.
 A small population of nile crocodile are resident in the lower courses of the river close to the Gaborone Dam.
 Both nile monitor and rock monitor do occur in the area, the former being seen more regularly.
 The riparian vegetation and surrounding woodland also provides suitable habitat for African rock python and mozambique spitting cobra.

 The river course is dominated by syringa berrytree, water fig and white bauhinia.
-The syringa berrytree being an invasive species introduced from India.
+The syringa berrytree is an invasive species introduced from India.
 The riparian vegetation eventually gives way to acacia woodland.
 Buffalo thorn, paperback thorn and knobthorn are common to this woodland.
 Marula and weeping wattle also occur in the area.